janmazza/janmazza/content/authors/admin/_index.md

   url: https://www.eui.eu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include household finance, macro-finance, political economy and text analysis.
+bio: Econ PhD Candidate at EUI.
+My research interests include household finance, macro-finance, political economy and text analysis.

 # Interests to show in About widget
 interests: